Parkdale

 Parkdale has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified nine projects likely to impact the area.
-Notable ones are Mordi Aquatic Centre, Elanora Place, Kallara House, and OTIUM.
-The following details those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified nine projects expected to influence the region.
+Notable projects are Mordi Aquatic Centre, Elanora Place, Kallara House, and OTIUM.
+The following details projects likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.